rkweehinzmann/user-documentation/docs/operator-guide/index.md

 1. Searchable metadata fields, most common and highly specific ones.
 Thereby, SciCat can answer the needs of several, not all, facilities running photon and neutron sources.
 Since the needs may differ many great features are configurable.
 2. Provision of unique persistent identifiers not only for the internal catalogue, but also connecting to the global DOI system through e.g. ready pathway to publication via [DataCite](https://datacite.org/).

-SciCat being an open source project in principle can be changed, adopted and used to do whatever you need to make it fit to your case.
+SciCat is an open source project can can be developed in accordance with our (license)[].

 ## Up-to-date operator's information
 Generally, the [**scicatlive**](https://www.scicatproject.org/scicatlive/latest/) documentation contains an up-to-date information how to set up and run the system ```SciCat``` interfacing it with various external, site-specific services.
 For troublshooting issues, please refer [the User's Guide](../troubleshoot/index.md).